mattfsourcecode/fastify-swc-typescript-server/README.md

 In **development mode**, the server updates instantly to reflect changes in source files or tests.
 In **production**, it operates on optimized JavaScript for better performance.

-This server template is also an ideal foundation for developing [serverless functions](https://en.wikipedia.org/wiki/Serverless_computing), which are critical in modern cloud-native applications.
+This server template can be an ideal foundation for developing [serverless functions](https://en.wikipedia.org/wiki/Serverless_computing), which are advantageous in modern cloud-native applications.
 Serverless functions, running in cloud environments, allow developers to focus on writing code without managing infrastructure.
-These functions respond to events such as HTTP requests or database changes and automatically scale with demand, making them well-suited for dynamic workloads.
+These functions respond to events such as HTTP requests or database changes and automatically scale with demand.

 ## Scripts